cristianCeamatu/aurasjobs.ro/README.md

 ![Hireable](https://cdn.rawgit.com/hiendv/hireable/master/styles/flat/yes.svg)
 # ![Laravel logo](./.github/laravel-logo.png)

-> ### Production used single-page website built for own business using CRUD, advanced patterns and Laravel, Jquery, Sass, MySQL utilities.
+> ### Single page website used in production, built for own business using CRUD, advanced patterns and Laravel, Jquery, Sass, MySQL utilities.
 The app is used in production for a Recruiting agency, candidates can apply directly through a form on the website.
 The client will receive an email for each application or contact request.
 The website is mobile responsive.

 ----------